Pura — A Pyramid of Lies

 TL;DR. Ecology:-.
 Technology:-.
 Decentralization:-.
 Valuation:-.
 Rating:1/10.
 Scam.

-Pura was initially named iCash, and stems from a bitcointalk.org thread posted by user cryptodev35 on the 19th of March 2015. iCash itself was a fork of Dash (by this name named Darkcoin) which is a fork of Bitcoin.
+Pura was initially named iCash, and stems from a bitcointalk.org thread posted by user cryptodev35 on the 19th of March 2015. iCash itself was a fork of Dash (by this time named Darkcoin) which is a fork of Bitcoin.
 Like Dash, iCash utilized the X11 hashing algorithm that consists of 11 different hash functions in order to make ASIC hardware harder to produce.
 There was nothing special with he fork to BD Rating's knowledge, other than some fine tuning of chain parameters.

 Prior to the initial iCash BCT ANN-thread, a very similar thread about the new altcoin Ecash was posted by user adabau.
 Another extremely similar thread was later posted by adabau for the new altcoin Epay.
 This strongly indicates that iCash was just a copy scam where the developer could mine or buy coins when cheap, and sell later after tricking people to invest.
 You can see BCT users reacting to the fact that iCash is just copying earlier projects.
 Either all three threads are posted by the same person, or cryptodev35 just saw an opportunity to scam people and picked up the method.
 It also seems likely that cryptodev35 uses sockpuppets like cryptonoob312 as their accounts are created on the same day.
 It is funny that he didn't even bother to change the sockpuppet name that much, and as for the name of iCash, he just changed one letter.